pact-foundation/pact.io/documentation/javascript.md

 ## Pact Mock Service
 In order to write Pact tests, first you gotta install the Pact Mock Service.
 If you are on Windows, please refer to the [Installing pact-mock-service on Windows](https://github.com/bethesque/pact-mock_service/wiki/Installing-the-pact-mock_service-gem-on-Windows).

-To install Pact Mock Service you gotta have Ruby installed.
+To install Pact Mock Service you have to have Ruby installed.
 Create a `Gemfile` on your project and add the below:

 ```ruby
 source 'https://rubygems.org'